 Words, words, words… Include a summary

-Now that you’ve got all of this information documented and your speaker agreement is 10 pages long and it’s filled with hard-to-decipher legalese, can you really blame people for skipping right to the end?
+Now that you’ve got all this information documented and your speaker agreement is 10 pages long and it’s filled with hard-to-decipher legalese, can you really blame people for skipping right to the end?

 Include a quick checklist along with the speaker agreement that says “Attached is your speaker agreement that outlines all of the requirements and legally binding requirements of participation” followed by bullet points that highlight the most important points.